sunpy/sunpy/docs/testingfeatures.rst

  conda create -n sunpy-featureX python=3 sunpy

-This creates an environment called `sunpy-featureX` (change `featureX` for something more meaningful in your case) and specifies python 3.5.
+This creates an environment called `sunpy-featureX` (change `featureX` for something more meaningful in your case) and specifies Python 3.
 You can change this to an older version of Python if you need to.
 Then we can activate it as

 Linux, OS X: